 Erasca Announces Poster Presentation at the 2023 AACR Annual Meeting

+Poster will feature preliminary Phase 1 dose escalation data for potential best-in-class SHP2 inhibitor ERAS-601 in combination with cetuximab

-SAN DIEGO, March 14, 2023 (GLOBE NEWSWIRE) -- Erasca, Inc. ERAS, a clinical-stage precision oncology company singularly focused on discovering, developing, and commercializing therapies for patients with RAS/MAPK pathway-driven cancers, today announced the company will present a poster presentation at the upcoming American Association for Cancer Research (AACR) Annual Meeting, taking place April 14-19, 2023, in Orlando, Florida.
+/EIN News/ -- SAN DIEGO, March 14, 2023 (GLOBE NEWSWIRE) -- Erasca, Inc. (Nasdaq: ERAS), a clinical-stage precision oncology company singularly focused on discovering, developing, and commercializing therapies for patients with RAS/MAPK pathway-driven cancers, today announced the company will present a poster presentation at the upcoming American Association for Cancer Research (AACR) Annual Meeting, taking place April 14-19, 2023, in Orlando, Florida.

 The abstract will be available on the AACR meeting website.
 The poster will be available online at Erasca.com/science/presentations following the presentation.